instructure/instructure-ui/docs/getting-started/contributing.md

 ### Adding a package

-1. Run `yarn generate:package` and choose a name for your package (use "kebab" case (dashes), e.g. 'my-package').
+1. Run `yarn generate-package` and choose a name for your package (use "kebab" case (dashes), e.g. 'my-package').
 1. Add an alias for your package in `packages/__docs__/resolve.js`.
 1. Stop the dev server (if you have it running), and run `yarn dev` to pick up the new package.
 1. Visit [http://localhost:8080](http://localhost:8080) in a browser.
 You should see your package listed in the docs.

 ### Adding a component

-1. Run `yarn generate:component` and choose a name for your component (use Pascal case: e.g., 'MyComponent').
+1. Run `yarn generate-component` and choose a name for your component (use Pascal case: e.g., 'MyComponent').
 1. Choose to create a new package for your component, add it to an existing package, or create the component with no package.
 1. If you created a new package for your component, an export for the component will automatically be added to `packages/[package]/src/components/index.js`.
 If you're adding your component to an existing package, you will need to add the export manually.
 1. Run `yarn bootstrap` to generate the `es` and `lib` directories for your component.